shilpagopi/SystemDesign/Databases.md

 For geotile_grid aggregations: A tile-based grid system, conceptually similar to a quadtree, is used.

 ## DBs for Location Search
 * POSTGIS - open-source spatial database extender for PostgreSQL.
-Supported under the hood by GiST indexes
+Supported under the hood by GiST indexes.
+PostGRES can handle mayeb 2-4k QPS (?).
+Uses quad trees?
+* Redis Support Geohashing - Redis can handle a 100k-1M Transactions

+Note: Quadtrees vs GeoHashing: Quadtrees splits by k (entity count) good, when you have uneven data distribution and infrequent updation.
+Geohashes divides the world into 32bit encoded grids, irrespective of density.

+###### GiST
 * GiST (Generalized Search Tree) is not a single type of index like a B-tree or Hash index, but rather a general-purpose, extensible indexing framework within PostgreSQL.
 It abstracts the common functionalities of a tree-based index (like balancing, searching, inserting, deleting, and handling concurrency) from the specific logic of how a particular data type is indexed and how queries are performed on it.
 GiST can be adapted to index many other non-traditional data types, such as:
 Full-text search (tsvector/tsquery), Arrays (e.g., btree_gist for B-tree like behavior on arrays), Range types (e.g., daterange, int4range), Multidimensional cubes (cube extension), Tree-like hierarchies (ltree extension)
 <img width="731" alt="image" src="https://github.com/user-attachments/assets/09dbf28c-ba82-4b2d-88bd-e53820db982f" />
+###### Quad Trees
 <img width="669" alt="image" src="https://github.com/user-attachments/assets/fbbd6a70-f824-4375-a956-bc1b66dd91e4" />

 ##### Bigtable